-One of twenty-eight Jesuit colleges and universities in the United States and two hundred and thirty-five throughout the world, Spring Hill College is heir to a renowned and successful system of Jesuit liberal arts education.
+One of 28 Jesuit colleges and universities in the United States and 235 throughout the world, Spring Hill College is heir to a renowned and successful system of Jesuit, liberal arts education.
 The system derives its traditions and ideals from four centuries of academic experience and educational wisdom.

 The Society of Jesus was founded by St. Ignatius of Loyola in 1534.
 His world-view led him to emphasize the importance of action as a necessary result of knowledge and contemplation-not action in itself, but action enlightened by unbiased reason and reasonable faith.
 He also emphasized flexibility in the use of all legitimate means and encouraged experimentation to discover the most effective means of achieving goals.
 He encouraged everyone to build a better earth, a true kingdom of God.
-It is these and other Ignatian ideals which give Jesuit education its distinctive character.
+It is these and other Ignatian ideals that give Jesuit education its distinctive character.

-ACCREDITATION AND AFFILIATION
+ACCREDITATION, AFFILIATIONS AND MEMBERSHIPS

-Spring Hill College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
+Spring Hill College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane; Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Spring Hill College.